 - What warranty do you offer on labor and parts?
 Get it in writing.

-Not every "local" listing is equal.
+Not every company that appears in a "local plumbers near me" search is equal.
 Watch for these warning signs:

 - No verifiable license or insurance -- Do not allow unlicensed work on your plumbing or gas lines.